bonvech/Servo_stand/README.md

 # Servo_stand
-Software to treat data from the stand for test with SiPM and lightcollectors.
+Software to treat data from the stand to test SiPM and lightcollectors.
-Ok